 Best Hotel in Norrmalm: Comfort Hotel Xpress Stockholm Central

-This hotel is ideally located in one of Stockholm’s best neighbourhoods.
-It is close to transit and is a short walk to great bars, restaurants, shops, and attractions.
+This hotel is ideally located in one of Stockholm’s best neighborhoods.
+This nice hotel is close to transit and is a short walk to great bars, restaurants, shops, and attractions.
 Rooms are well-equipped with modern amenities, and this hotel provides free wifi and luggage storage to guests.

 Best Hotel in Norrmalm: Crystal Plaza Hotel

-This hotel is one of the best places to stay in Stockholm.
+This Stockholm hotel is one of the best places to stay in.
 It’s located amongst well-known tourist attractions and is close to shops, restaurants, and bars.
 This hotel provides charming and cosy rooms with modern facilities.
 There’s also a fitness centre, laundry facilities, and an on-site sauna.

 - Browse the exhibits at the Strindberg Museum.